osg-htc/operations/docs/SLA/collector.md

 ## Customer Problem Reporting
-The GOC provides operators 24x7x365.
-Problems should be reported immediately by one of the following mechanisms.
+Problems should be reported immediately at <https://support.opensciencegrid.org>

-   * Creating a problem ticket at https://ticket.grid.iu.edu/goc/open (*preferred*)
-   * Calling the GOC phone at 317-278-9699
-   * Emailing a description to goc@opensciencegrid.org

 ## Responsibilities